SysKitTeam/docs-spdockit/faq/troubleshooting-sql-server-connection/tcp-ip-network-traffic-not-enabled-on-server.md

 ---
-title: Error: TCP/IP network traffic is not enabled on the SQL Server.
+title: TCP/IP network traffic is not enabled on the SQL Server.
 description: This article explains how to enable TCP/IP network traffic on SQL server.
 author: Mia Tomaić
 date: 19/5/2017